Home | Studio | Works | Notes | Contact

 By turning a climatic liability into convivial social infrastructure, the project physically manifests the concept of productive remediation.

-Hydrological Resonance
+Hydrological resonance

 Rainwater is directed into newly excavated swales, permeable gravel pathways, and rain gardens.
 Every newly created green space is slightly sunken to act as a natural sponge, making the cycles of water visible and allowing the landscape to naturally cool the adjacent, overheated building facades.